MasterChef Celebrity (Argentine TV series): Third season (2021/2022)

 After the broadcast of the second season and after repeating the success of the previous season, Telefe renewed the program for a third season to premiere in November 2021.
 During the month of October, the journalist and ambassador of the reality Marcelo Polino was revealing and confirming, in the Flor de equipo program, the 16 official participants of the third edition of the cooking competition.
 That same month, the channel already began to promote the season with advertisements showing the contestants.
 Recordings began on October 19.
-More demanding and new challenges waited actress Catherine Fulop, actor Gastón Soffritti, sports journalist Tití Fernández, police journalist Paulo Kablan, host Denise Dumas, actress Luisa Albinoni, musician Joaquín Levinton, and former judoka and now traumatologist Paula Peque Pareto, model and hostess Mery del Cerro, influencer Vicky Braier "Juariu", socialite Charlotte Caniggia, former soccer player Héctor Adolfo El Negro Enrique, boxer Marcela Tigresa Acuña and actors José Luis Gioia and Tomás Fonzi.
+More demanding and new challenges waited the new contestants.

 They had to go through a different challenge every day, withstand the pressure of time and the demands of the judges to demonstrate their skills and thus remain in the contest and become the great champion.
 Whoever succeeds will win 1,500,000 pesos and other important prizes.

 The third season took place in a new, larger studio with state-of-the-art technology.
 The most famous kitchens in the country were renovated for the contestants to face original challenges.
 The tests surprised for their originality and, as in each edition, there were great guest stars for the special challenges.

+During this edition, several replacements had to be made, who later became official contestants: Sabrina Garciarena for Marcela Acuña on the fourth week, Malena Guinzburg for Micaela Viciconte during the tenth, and Bárbara Vélez and Ernestina Pais for Denise Dumas and Joaquín Levinton, respectively.